 Table of Contents[Hide][Show]

-A healthy body doesn’t just happen.
-There are necessary steps that must be taken.
+A healthy body doesn’t just happen by accident.
+There are necessary and intentional steps that must be taken for better wellness.
+Consider the following as you embark on your own health journey:

 - Where you are now—physically, emotionally, and mentally?

-- What adjustments you need to make to your habits (eating, sleeping, supplement intake, your daily routine, etc)
+- What lifestyle changes do you need to make to your habits (eating, sleeping, supplement intake, your daily routine, etc?)

-- Then maintaining a health regimen that consists of good foods, exercise, stress relieving activities and supplements.
+- How will you maintain a health regimen that consists of good foods, exercise, stress relieving activities and supplements?

 Without consistency and a good regimen you will never reach your full potential.